Sale Waver ChairNow: $1,768.00

 Waver embodies a casual new aesthetic, incorporating materials and construction principles from the outdoor sports that inspired the design.
 Though its technical construction is simple, with just one layer of fabric, Waver offers the same comfortable seating one generally expects from classic upholstered furniture.
 The swivel base and a large cantilever frame allow for great freedom of movement while the energetic colors of the fabric and the clearly emphasized connecting and functional elements give Waver its sporty look and feel.

-Allowing for a truly unique seat, the colors of the Waver seat cover, seat cushion, armrests and optional neck cushion can be individually selected and combined as desired, while the tubular steel frame and four-star base with polyamide glides are powder-coated in your choice of four colors.
+Allowing for a truly unique seat, the colors of the Waver seat cover, seat cushion, armrests and neck cushion can be individually selected and combined as desired, while the tubular steel frame and four-star base with polyamide glides are powder-coated in your choice of four colors.
 And thanks to its waterproof materials, the Waver Chair not only looks great in your living room, it is also suitable for use in the garden or on the patio.

-Choose from six colors of Sunny fabric for seat cover, seat cushion, armrests and optional neck cushion, and four colors for the powder-coated base below.
+Choose from six colors of Sunny fabric for seat cover, seat cushion, armrests and neck cushion, and four colors for the powder-coated base below.

 GREENGUARD Indoor Air Quality Certified.